awslabs/pgbouncer-fast-switchover/README.md

 Have you ever wanted to split your database load across multiple servers or clusters without impacting the configuration or code of your client applications?
 Or perhaps you have wished for a way to intercept and modify application queries, so that you can make them use optimized tables (sorted, pre-joined, pre-aggregated, etc.), add security filters, or hide changes you have made in the schema?

-The [pgbouncer-rr](https://github.com/awslabs/pgbouncer-rr-patch) project is based on [pgbouncer](https://pgbouncer.github.io/usage.html#description), an open source PostgreSQL connection pooler.
-It adds two new significant features:
+The [pgbouncer-fast-switchover](https://github.com/awslabs/pgbouncer-fast-switchover) project is based on [pgbouncer](https://pgbouncer.github.io/usage.html#description), an open source PostgreSQL connection pooler.
+It adds three new significant features:
 1. **Routing:** intelligently send queries to different database servers from one client connection; use it to partition or load balance across multiple servers/clusters.
 2. **Rewrite:** intercept and programmatically change client queries before they are sent to the server: use it to optimize or otherwise alter queries without modifying your application.
 3. **Fast Switchovers:** use topology from a cluster to pre-create connections to writer/readers and automatically determine the new writer when a switchover is performed.
 All subsequent queries go to the new writer node.

 <img style="margin-left: 100px;" src="images/diagram1.jpg" alt="Diagram1" height="300" width="600">

-Pgbouncer-rr works the same way as pgbouncer; any target application can be connected to pgbouncer-rr as if it were an Amazon Redshift or PostgreSQL server, and pgbouncer-rr creates a connection to the actual server, or reuses an existing connection.
+Pgbouncer-fast-switchover works the same way as pgbouncer; any target application can be connected to pgbouncer-fast-switchover as if it were an Amazon Redshift or PostgreSQL server, and pgbouncer-fast-switchover creates a connection to the actual server, or reuses an existing connection.

-You can elect to deploy multiple instances of pgbouncer-rr to avoid throughput bottlenecks or single points of failure, or to support multiple configurations.
+You can elect to deploy multiple instances of pgbouncer-fast-switchover to avoid throughput bottlenecks or single points of failure, or to support multiple configurations.
 It can live in an Auto Scaling group, and behind an Elastic Load Balancing load balancer.
 It can be deployed to a public subnet while your servers reside in private subnets.
 You can choose to run it as a bastion server using SSH tunneling, or you can use pgbouncer's recently introduced SSL support for encryption and authentication.

-Documentation and community support for pgbouncer can be easily found [online](https://pgbouncer.github.io/usage.html#description);  pgbouncer-rr is a superset of pgbouncer.
+Documentation and community support for pgbouncer can be easily found [online](https://pgbouncer.github.io/usage.html#description);  pgbouncer-fast-switchover is a superset of pgbouncer.

 Now I’d like to talk about the query routing and query rewrite feature enhancements.